Handmade Gift Idea: Looking for a handmade gift idea but don’t want it to look homemade?

 - Drinking straw

-Step 1.
-Use the cheese grater to finely grate your soap.
+- Use the cheese grater to grate soap finely

-Step 2.
-Put the grated soap into your plastic bag.
+- Put the grated soap flakes into a plastic bag

-Step 3.
-Add a tablespoon of the liquid soap together with approx 3 tablespoons of water (add this a little by little to make sure the mixture doesn’t become too wet – every soap brand will react differently).
+- Add about 3 tablespoons of water (add it bit by bit to make sure the mixture doesn’t get too wet – different brands of soap will react in different ways)

-Step 4.
-Seal the bag and knead the soap through the plastic until it becomes smoother and begins to stick together.
+- Squeeze and knead the soap through the plastic until it becomes smoother and forms a solid lump that sticks together

 How To Make The Soap Shapes